BVLC/caffe/docs/installation.md

 ### Intel MKLDNN (optional)

 Caffe can use optimized primitives that are part of MKL package since Intel MKL 2017 Beta release.
 Currently supported layers are: convolution, LRN , ReLU and max pooling.
+More information: https://software.intel.com/en-us/forums/intel-math-kernel-library/topic/623305

 To make use of MKLDNN primitives, install 'Intel MKL 2017 Beta' or newer and set `BLAS := mkl` in Makefile.config.
-(When using cmake, add -DBLAS=mkl to your commandline invoking cmake)
+(When using cmake, add `-DBLAS=mkl` to your commandline invoking cmake)
 Support for MKLDNN will be detected and compiled into the caffe.
-To use optimized MKLDNN primitive for a layer, set 'engine: MKLDNN' in the layer's parameters definition.
+To use optimized MKLDNN primitive for a layer, set `engine: MKLDNN` in the layer's parameters definition.
 Example of network accelerated by using MKLDNN is located in models/mkldnn_alexnet directory.

-If 'USE_MKLDNN := 1' is set in Makefile.config, then MKLDNN engine will be used as a default engine for all layers supported by MKLDNN.
-(When using cmake, add -DUSE_MKLDNN=ON to your commandline invoking cmake)
+If `USE_MKLDNN := 1` is set in Makefile.config, then MKLDNN engine will be used as a default engine for all layers supported by MKLDNN.
+(When using cmake, add `-DUSE_MKLDNN=ON` to your commandline invoking cmake)

 ### OpenMP (optional)